 Cortisone is naturally produced in the body by the adrenal gland and released when the body is under stress.
-A cortisone shot is synthetically produced, but similar to the body’s own production.
+While, a cortisone shot is synthetically produced to mimic what the body produces.

 While I had initially refused a shot, the Orthopedic recommended it as an option to see if reducing the inflammation would allow the knee to regain full mobility.
 Avoiding surgery sounded great to me, so I decided one shot was worth trying.